 The museum is open Tuesday though Sunday from 8:15 am to 6:45 pm and closed Mondays.
 Here’s the Google Map address:

-2. How To Get Tickets For The Last Supper:
+2. How To Buy or Get Tickets For The Last Supper

 The church is open to the public and can be visited year-round.
-But admission to The Last Supper is highly regulated and tickets sell out immediately.
-Only 25 people are allowed in at for each time slot.
+But admission to The Last Supper is highly regulated.

 When purchasing your ticket, you’ll have to register your name with an account.
 You’ll be required to show a valid ID at the start of your visit.
 Show up at least 15 minutes in advance.
 If you’re late, you’ll miss the show.